 Our attention is the most precious asset we have.
 Sustained focus is the key to meaningful work.
-To truly focus is surprisingly hard, however.
+To truly focus during work hours is surprisingly hard, however.
 Everything is fighting for our attention.
 We're losing that battle to increasingly effective technologies that can loot our focus.

 Today, we fight back with our new feature launch!